01100100/blog/content/posts/kreuzungen.md

 ## OpenStreetMap

+TODO: add pic from the presentation of OSM.

 ![OpenStreetMap logo](/media/kreuzungen/oslogo.svg.png)
 TODO: link to OSM iceberg meme

+[OpenStreetMap](https://www.openstreetmap.org/) (OSM) in its simplest form is a free database of geospatial data, the software to support serving and editing the data, and the community of people (aka "mappers") who contribute the data for free.

-[OpenStreetMap](https://www.openstreetmap.org/) (OSM) is an incredible resource, akin to the Wikipedia of maps.
+An incredible resource, akin to the Wikipedia of maps.
 It's a collaborative project where a community of mappers from around the world contribute to creating a free and editable map of the world.
 This was not possible 25 years ago, and the existence of such a resource today is a testament to the power of community and open source efforts.

 The data is freely available under an open license, and it's maintained and updated by volunteers.
 This means that the data is constantly being updated, reflecting changes in the real world.

+There is no barrier to entry, and anyone can contribute to the map and see their changes reflected in real-time.

+TODO: add video of adding a tree to OSM

-Everyone can make use of this data and create applications scaling to cover the whole world.
+Everyone can make use of this data and create a broad range of applications scaling to cover the whole world.

 OSM already powers most of the maps and map related services you find on the web today[^osm-services].

+You probably are using OSM data in a lot of ways without being fully aware.
+Apple and Bing use OSM data in their basemaps.
+TomTom and Garmin use OSM data in their navigation systems to calculate optimal routes and provide turn-by-turn directions.
+Komoot uses OSM data to plan different routes for gravel or road cycling taking into account the surface type. Über eats uses OSM data to determine the location of restaurants and delivery addresses.
+Even that viral Pokemon Go thing used OSM data to determine where to place Pokestops and Gyms.

+The list goes on and on.
+There is a infinite amount of value that can be extracted from OSM data, and the possibilities are endless.
+People from different geometries and cultures can use the data to create applications that are tailored to their specific needs.
+It's pretty cool.

 {{< admonition type=info title="Street Complete" >}}